Pietro Barbolano: Dogeship

 Barbolano's reign occurred during a rather difficult time in Venice.
 The people had spoken out against hereditary monarchy when they deposed Otto Orseolo following the scandals over nepotism.
-He was never fully able to win over the Venetians as he was not nearly as charismatic as the two previous Doges from the Orseolo family.
-For the six years of his reign, he struggled to bring the city back together, but he could not.
+He was never fully able to win over the Venetians as he was not nearly as charismatic as the two previous doges from the Orseolo family.
+For the four years of his reign, he struggled to bring the city back together, but he could not.